madhura-dutta/madhura-dutta.github.io/articles/she.md

 She was the one who had advised Deepayan to ask me at our first meeting "Madhura is a character in which Saradindu story?"
 She knew I had answered it correctly.
-So she shot her next question at me "Who is your favourite author ?
+So she shot her next question at me "Who is your favourite author?
 Who are the other authors you read?"
 The question- answer session had turned into a conversation after a while and then finally into an "adda".